adipeleg/jokey.github.io/index.md

       <section>
         <h2>1.
 Introduction</h2>
         <p>
-          By accessing or using Jocky, you agree to the collection and use of information in accordance with this Privacy Policy.
+          By accessing or using Jokey, you agree to the collection and use of information in accordance with this Privacy Policy.
 If you do not agree with any part of this Policy, you should stop using the App and Services immediately.